peantunes/CrudUtilPHP/README.md

 	  PRIMARY KEY (`idlocal`)
 	)

-The Model Class will be did with the information bellow
+The Model Class is generated with the code below

 	require_once("crudUtils/CrudInterface.class.php");